sjose5/100DaysOfCloud/Journey/001-My-first-day.md

 * I clicked on create individual IAM users thinking this sounds right.
 * I clicked Manage Users.
 * I clicked Add Users.
-* I created a User Name called LordHelpMe
+* I created a User Name
 * I see there is a option to click AWS Management Console Access!
-* That is what I am supposed to be doing!
-I'm excited I think I'm almost done 😄.
+* That is what I'm supposed to be doing! 😄
 * I create a password, it asks me if I want to create a group
 * I create a group called Admins and I gave it AdministratorAccess
 * I create user.
 * Yay I did it 👏

+# Enable MFA foor root user

 * Now I need to enable MFA for root user.
 * I go to IAM Managament Console.
 * I click on Activate MFA on your root account.